munas-git/munas-git/README.md

 - Decomposing time series into seasonal, trend, and irregular components using additive and multiplicative models

 **📌 GenAI & LLMs**
--Summarizing long-form transcripts such as meetings and user calls
+- Summarizing long-form transcripts such as meetings and user calls
 - Developing smart chatbots for lead qualification and feedback collection
 - Building Retrieval-Augmented Generation (RAG) systems with LangChain and OpenAI for context-aware insights